Looking for the best cafes in Merida?

 6. Marago Coffee

 Marago Coffee is one of the best cafes in Merida.
 You’ve got great brunch food, Mexican food and surprisingly good coffee.
-Our close friend, Dom, who is Matt’s coffee snob buddy even ordered a second coffee straight away.
+Our close friend, Dom, who is Matt’s coffee snob buddy, even ordered a second coffee straight away.
 That’s saying a lot!

 If you want to work from Marago – that might be a different story.
 We tried to work there one morning and of course, it was some sort of Public Holiday which meant it was really busy.
 We found a table but felt too bad to take up the space when we would only buy coffees.
-There are plugs and wifi is great if you do find a good time to go.
+There are plugs and the wifi is great if you do find a good time to go.

 Located on the beautiful street of Paseo de Montejo, Marago Coffee has great indoor and outdoor seating.
 We loved sitting outside because you get to look onto Paseo Montejo which is great for people watching too!